-Low & Slow, a Texas-style barbecue restaurant in Shibuya, is a café-like space on the 8th floor of the Kyoudou building, minutes from Hachiko exit.
+Low & Slow Shibuya, a Texas-style barbecue restaurant, is a café-like space on the 8th floor of the Kyoudou building, minutes from Hachiko exit.
 Wood is stacked at the entrance to the establishment, and it isn’t just for decoration; it fuels a massive smoker enclosed in a glass room at the edge of the restaurant’s dining area.

 Meat can also be ordered by weight.
 Ribs are available by rack (¥5,400 full; ¥2,800 half; ¥1,400 3 ribs, and ¥500 for a single rib).
 Brisket is available in 100g or 200g (¥1,200 and ¥2,300, respectively).
 Pulled pork is available in the same weights, at ¥800 and ¥1,500.
 Texas hot link sausage rounds out this portion of the menu (4 pieces for ¥800).